noelhorvath/UrlAndFileLauncher/README.md

   The flag mwindows is used for disabling console and municode is needed for Unicode (wWinMain) support.

 ## Log file
-The app should log to a file called **fl_error.txt** if case of an error (ex: invalid arguments, file doesn't exist, ...).
+The app should log to a file called **fl_error.txt** in case of an error (ex: invalid arguments, file doesn't exist, ...).